Selhurst Park in London, home of Crystal Palace FC

 What to Bring

 ⚠️ Important: Crystal Palace operates standard Premier League security.
 Bags larger than A4 size (21cm x 30cm) are subject to restrictions.
 Prohibited items include large backpacks, umbrellas, professional cameras, selfie sticks, and alcohol.
 Recommended items: match ticket (mobile preferred), phone, wallet, layers for all weather.
-Arrive 60-90 minutes before kickoff - Selhurst has limited concourse space.
+Arrive 60-90 minutes before kickoff — Selhurst has limited concourse space and on bigger fixtures the queues at Holmesdale Road turnstiles back up onto Whitehorse Lane.

 Pre-Match (2-3 hours before)